-Managing what employees accomplish in any given day, impacts their productivity, which is critical to meeting corporate objectives.
+Managing what employees accomplish on any given day impacts their productivity, which is critical to meeting corporate objectives.

 1. Hire the Right People

-Personal interviews can one way to identify the right candidate and hiring decisions should be based on identifying the right person for the job.
+Hiring decisions should be based on identifying the right person for the job.
+Personal interviews can be one way to identify the right candidate.

-This can be done by asking job candidates questions about their work accomplishments during the interview process.
+This can be done by asking job candidates about their work accomplishments during the interview process.

-You should also ask to see copies of performance appraisals from former employers so you can see what their prior bosses have documented about their work history.
+You should also ask for copies of performance appraisals from former employers to see what their prior bosses have documented about their work history.

 Set goals for employees that are tied to organizational goals.

-It is important to always try to include the employee in the goal planning process so they have an understanding of why the goals are written as well as the expectation for achieving the goals.
+It is important to always try to include the employee in the goal planning process so they understand why the goals are written and the expectation of achieving them.

 Distractions at work rob your business of productive hours every day.

-The best way to manage employees and non-productive tasks is to allow time in the day for them to socialize, text friends, check Facebook, or cruise the news headlines.
+The best way to manage an employee’s non-productive tasks is to allow time in the day for them to socialize, text friends, check Facebook, or cruise the news headlines.

-The reality is, most employees will do it anyway, so managing when they do it, communicates to the employee that you recognize the importance of these activities so they don’t feel the need to hide it.
+The reality is that most employees will do it anyway, so managing when they do it communicates to the employee that you recognize the importance of these activities, so they don’t feel the need to hide it.